sensu/sensu-docs/content/sensu-go/6.2/api/auth.md

 The request includes the refresh token in the request body and returns a successful HTTP `200 OK` response along with the new access token.

 The access and refresh tokens are [JSON Web Tokens (JWTs)][2].
-Sensu uses access and refresh tokens to digitally sign the details of users' authenticated Sensu sessions.
+Sensu issues access and refresh tokens to record the details of users' authenticated Sensu sessions.
+These tokens are digitally signed by the backend, and can't be changed without invalidating the signature.

 {{< code shell >}}
 curl -X POST \